wur-bioinformatics/introduction-to-bioinformatics/week3.md

 -- Freek T. Bakker (WUR Biosystematics Group), Wageningen, 2024
 ```
 %#% Main remark about this week is that a lot of concepts are presented, which are repeated or further explained in many different sections (same for abbreviations).
 I have tried to amend this as much as I could.
 Some sections could do with a rewrite to make this chapter more congruent (merging paragraphs and explaining a concept once and not adding more on to its definition throughout the chapter).
-Also tried to do this wherever deemed necessary. - When reading through this chapter there should be a clear separation between what should be considered exam material and what is not. - When converting the markdown files into html, it throws the warning that the label Cho14 is sued for two separate keys.
-This is because the author and year is the same, but I refer to different sections of the book.
-Doesn't have to be a problem because one of references is only used in week 1 and the other only in week 3.
+Also tried to do this wherever deemed necessary. - When reading through this chapter there should be a clear separation between what should be considered exam material and what is not.
 ## Rationale

 :::{figure} images/Week3/tree-of-life.png